shreyasg-git/sidenotes/README.md

 ## Features

 - 📝 Simple note-taking sidebar
-- ⬆️ Quick scroll to top
+- ⬆️ Quick scroll to top / bottom
-- ⬇️ Quick scroll to bottom
-- 📋 Copy all text
+- 📋 Copy all text to clipboard
+- 📎 Insert current tab URL at cursor
-- 🗑️ Clear all text
+- 🗑 Clear all text
-- 📥 Right Click to add selected text to Sidenotes
+- 📥 Download Note As A File
+- 📤 Load from local File
 - ⌨ `Ctrl+Shift+S` to open Sidenotes
+- 🌟 Right-Click selected text to insert in Sidenote

 ## Installation